 Moral Hazard and Antifragility

-Moral hazard are when the consequences are absorbed by a third party.
+Moral hazard is when the consequences are absorbed by a third party.
 An example is insurance, if something goes wrong, you get made whole by someone else taking a loss.

 Antifragility is the idea that some entities improve when a negative event happens.
 An example is Roman concrete.
 When fractures in this material happen, the concrete actually rebuilds stronger.